 A history of severe childhood respiratory infection has been associated with reduced lung function and increased respiratory symptoms in adulthood.
-Susceptibility to infections plays a role in exacerbations of COPD but the effect on disease development is less clear.
-There is evidence that HIV patients are at increased risk of COPD compared to HIV negative controls (11 studies; pooled odds ratio for 1.14 (95% CI 1.05,1.25)106; tuberculosis has also been identified as a risk factor for COPD.
+99 Susceptibility to infections plays a role in exacerbations of COPD but the effect on disease development is less clear.
+In a large observational study Pseudomonas aeruginosa colonization independently predicted an increased risk of hospitalization for exacerbation and all-cause mortality.
+109 There is evidence that HIV patients are at increased risk of COPD compared to HIV negative controls (11 studies; pooled odds ratio for 1.14 (95% CI 1.05,1.25)110; tuberculosis has also been identified as a risk factor for COPD.
 In addition, tuberculosis is both a differential diagnosis for COPD and a potential comorbidity.
-108,109